 Gens Stitches Together Ideas From Several Better Films

-No one is likely to accuse Frontier(s) of being the most original film.
-Director Xavier Gens, who also wrote the screenplay, liberally borrows ideas and plot points from several better horror films.
+No one is going to accuse Frontier(s) of being the most original movie.
+Director Xavier Gens, who also wrote the screenplay, liberally borrows from several better horror films.
 Perhaps the most obvious influence is Eli Roth’s Hostel.
-Roth’s fingerprints are perhaps most evident in the film’s aesthetic.
-The dilapidated structures and claustrophobic halls in which characters find themselves hopelessly trapped in Frontier(s) are reminiscent of Hostel’s abandoned Eastern European factories.
+Roth’s fingerprints are most evident in the film’s aesthetic.
+The dilapidated structures and claustrophobic halls are reminiscent of Hostel’s abandoned Eastern European factories.
 There’s also more than a tip of the hat to the Backwoods Horror sub-genre, particularly The Texas Chainsaw Massacre.
-Young urbanites running afoul of rural folk is nothing new for horror fans, but Frontier(s) even builds a bizzaro family dinner into its climax.
+Young urbanites running afoul of rural folk is nothing new for horror fans.
+Frontier(s) even builds a bizzaro family dinner into its climax.

 Gens’ neo-Nazi villains don’t exactly tread fresh ground in the horror genre either.
 ‘Nazis as monsters‘ is a familiar, if not entirely common, trope.
 Ultimately, like any attempt at homage, Frontier(s) straddles a fine line between tribute and shameless imitation.

 Some credit should go to Gens for trying to infuse his film with bigger ideas.
 It’s certainly not hard to see where he was aiming.
 A horror film about young French Muslims terrorized by neo-Nazi cannibals set against the backdrop of Paris riots and the election of a right-wing populist surely meant to say something profound.
 Faculty of Horror co-host Alexandra West, author of Films of the New French Extremity: Visceral Horror and National Identity, has discussed these ideas in (much better) detail.